ksupasate-zz/LINEbotToTeams/README.md

 # Connect LINE bot to Microsoft Teams by using Azure Function and Messaging API
-Connecting LINE BOT to MS Teams
+This project about how to connect LINE bot to Microsoft Teams